Reconfiguring motor circuits for a joint manual and BCI task: Methods

 Given the form of the linear decoding model (Eq 1), it is reasonable to model the cursor trajectory as a moving average time series:

 for some model order $P$ to be determined.
 Spikes are binned at 25Hz, and cursor data is smoothed with a cubic spline, as per the linear tuning model \cite{Shoham2005}.

-From the linear model we compute the maximum likelihood estimate given both neurons, $\hat{\beta}_{MLE}^i$, and the maximum likelihood estimate not given neuron $j$,$\hat{\beta}_{MLE}^{i\setminus j}$.
+From the linear model we compute the maximum likelihood estimate given both neurons, $\hat{\beta}_{MLE}^i$, and the maximum likelihood estimate with neuron $j$ withheld, $\hat{\beta}_{MLE}^{i\setminus j}$.
 The difference between the two log-likelihoods of the MLE models provides a Granger-causality type metric \cite{Barnett2014}

 that quantifies the influence that one neuron has on the cursor trajectory.
 The likelihood ratio is often used as the basis for hypothesis testing, though the quantity itself can be interpreted as a form of transfer entropy, provided the data is Gaussian distributed \cite{Barnett2009}.